sassihamdi-CD/alx-system_engineering-devops/0x00-shell_basics/README.md

- #!/bin/bash
- ## List of script that working directry
+ ## List of script that working with directorys